Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
-= 2.03.11 =
+= 2.04 =
 * New: Add FrmEntryValues and FrmFieldValue classes, which should be widely reusable.
 * New: Add ready-to-use contact form.
+Use it anywhere with [formidable id=contact-form].
+It will only be created on new installs.
-* Enhancement: Load global form settings tabs with AJAX.
+* Enhancement: Load global settings tabs with AJAX to improve the load speed.
 * Enhancement: Add form and entry to frm_email_message filter.
-* Fix: Include_fields parameter applies in show entry shortcode.
-* Fix: Fields not duplicated in show entry shortcode.
-* Fix: Changed blank title processing to match WordPress core widgets.
+* Fix: Changed blank title processing in the form widget to match WordPress core widgets.
-* Fix: File type selection box closes on click.
-* Fix: Remove autoclear from masks.
 * **Pro Version Forms**
 * New: Add FrmProEntryValues and FrmProFieldValue classes, which should be widely reusable.
 * New: Add frm_validate_file and frm_response_after_upload hooks.
-* Enhancement: Allow license key to be defined in wp-config
+* Enhancement: Set license keys in wp-config.php.
+Use define('FRM_PRO_LICENSE', 'license-key-here');
+* Enhancement: Prevent the submit button from being clicked while Lookup fields are processing.
-* Fix: If a field is in a section in an embedded form, it can now be included in the default email message.
+* Fix: If a field is in a section in an embedded form, it will now be included in the default email message.
 * Fix: Entry array passed to API and Zapier includes repeating fields with their own value arrays.
+* Fix: Include_fields parameter applies in show entry shortcode.
+* Fix: Some repeating or embedded fields were duplicated in the default emails and the show entry shortcode.
-* Fix: Section headings now show in email only if there are values submitted inside the section.
+* Fix: Only show section headings in email if there are values submitted inside the section.
 * Fix: Calculation error occurred when calculation contained fields inside and outside repeating section.
-* Fix: Make sure [input opt=1] works with other options in radio fields.
+* Fix: Make sure [input opt=1] works when "other" options are present in radio fields.
 * Fix: Prevent JS error for calc with no trigger field.
 * Fix: Show loading icon when updating a field with update link.
-* Fix: Allow 3 in the title of a collapsible section
+* Fix: Allow "3" in the title of a collapsible section
-* Fix: Only use get_user_locale in admin area.
+* Fix: Only check get_user_locale in admin area to stay in step with WordPress.
 * Fix: Keep Lookup option with special characters selected when editing entry.
-* Fix: Prevent fields from throwing errors when they're in a hidden section.
+* Fix: Prevent fields from returning validation errors when they're in a hidden section.
-* Fix: Fix array to string conversion error in post status View filter.
+* Fix: Fix "Array" showing for the options in post status View filter.
-* Fix: Submit button cannot be clicked while Lookup fields are processing.
 * Fix: Filter fields autopopulated by lookup based on parent settings.
 * Fix: Don't set cookie during API request.
 * Fix: Fix entry ID greater than and less than filters.
+* Fix: Close the file type limit selection box when clicking away.
+* Fix: Remove autoclear from masks.

 = 2.03.10 =
 * New: Add <a href="https://formidableforms.com/wordpress-anti-spam-invisible-recaptcha/">invisible recaptcha to your WordPress forms</a>